Skip to main content

 The best place to start is the Mojo Manual.
 And if you want to see what features are coming in the future, take a look at the roadmap.

-MLIR provides a flexible infrastructure for building compilers.
-It’s based upon layers of intermediate representations (IRs) that allow for progressive lowering of any code for any hardware, and it has been widely adopted by the hardware accelerator industry since its first release.
 Although you can use MLIR to create a flexible and powerful compiler for any programming language, Mojo is the world’s first language to be built from the ground up with MLIR design principles.
-This means that Mojo not only offers high-performance compilation for heterogeneous hardware, but it also provides direct programming support for the MLIR intermediate representations.
-For a simple example of Mojo talking directly to MLIR, see our low-level IR in Mojo notebook.
+This means that Mojo not only offers high-performance compilation for heterogeneous hardware, but it also provides direct programming support for the MLIR intermediate representations, which currently isn't possible with any other language.

 Is Mojo only for AI or can it be used for other stuff?